danofsteel32/gingrwrapp/README.md

 # gingrwrapp

-A python client library for [gingr](gingrapp.com) that automatically handles auth, session cookies, ratelimiting, timeouts when making requests to gingr.
+A python client library for [gingr](gingrapp.com) that automatically handles auth, session cookies, ratelimiting and timeouts when making requests to gingr.

 ### Usage